E-safety for Parents

 - What can you do to protect your child?

 - Where can you go if you are concerned?

-Facebook Users: Visit www.facebook.com/clickceop to add the ‘ClickCEOP’ app to your profile and ask your children to do the same.
-The app is free and easy to use, and gives you immediate access to internet safety advice as well as being able to report any suspicions to us.
-If you become a ‘friend’ of the page, we will invite you to our free online safety surgeries and send you updates.
-By clicking on ‘Add the App’ on the left hand side of our Facebook page you can add the ‘ClickCEOP’ button to your profile.
+The app is free and easy to use and gives you immediate access to internet safety advice.
+It also allows you to report any suspicions to CEOP direct.
+If you become a 'friend' of the page, CEOP will invite you to free online safety surgeries and send you updates.
+By clicking on 'Add the App' on the left hand side of the Facebook page, you can add the 'ClickCEOP' button to your profile.

-Web Browsers: If you use Firefox, Internet Explorer 8 or Google Chrome, you can customize your browser, enabling users to see the ClickCEOP button, regardless of which website you’re on.
+If you use Firefox, Internet Explorer 8 or Google Chrome, you can customise your browser, enabling users to see the ClickCEOP button, regardless of which website you're on.

-By following the guidance above, you can help protect your child to ensure they are enjoying the internet safely.
-More information is available on the links below:
+By following the guidance above, you can help protect your child and allow them to enjoy using the internet safely.
+More information is available via the links below.

 - Thinkuknow provides advice from the National Crime Agency (NCA) on staying safe online